Instant Pot No Boil or Cold Ingredients Yogurt is a quick way to make yogurt using cold milk and cold starter yogurt in the instant pot.

 Open the lid after the set time (8-10 hours).
 The yogurt should have a thick consistency.

-At this time, you can cover with a silicone lid and cool the yogurt in the fridge.
-You could also transfer it to a glass container or mason jars and then cool it.
+At this time, you can cover it with a silicone lid and cool the yogurt in the fridge.
+You could transfer it to a glass container or mason jar and then cool it.

 You can add your favorite topping to the yogurt or have it as is.
 One of our favorites is to top this yogurt with this Strawberry Jam made in the instant pot.

-My taste test result is that the yogurt is very thick and creamy, but does not have the tang I look for in the yogurt.
+My taste test result is that the yogurt is very thick and creamy but does not have the tang I look for in yogurt.
 I am also used to a little less thick yogurt, as that is how the usual homemade yogurt that I grew up eating is.
-So for my Indian friends, this is not like the homemade yogurt you have known, it is more like greek yogurt.
+So for my Indian friends, this is not like the homemade yogurt you have known.
+It is more like Greek yogurt.
 That said, many people prefer greek yogurt and this is certainly a great option!

 I recommend you try both methods and choose the one you prefer.
 Do share your comments about what you liked and how you flavored your yogurt!